datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ![Killrvideo example table](images/killrvideo_users_by_city.png?raw=true)

-Please refer to the presentation material and the workshop video (see top of this README for links) for details; here we simply provide a few key comments to get you started:
+Please refer to the [presentation material](https://github.com/datastaxdevs/bootcamp-fullstack-apps-with-cassandra/raw/main/week2-data-modelling/slides/Presentation.pdf) and the [workshop video](https://youtu.be/2g1DPHMmI8s) for details; here we simply provide a few key comments to get you started:

 - all columns in the table are declared along with their data type;